I began studying piano at the age of 3. Although I resisted

 Bachelor of Science in Music, Indiana University School of Music

 My studio is in my home.
-I have four cats -
+I have multiple cats - please consider this if you are allergic...or if you just love cats!

 The Instrument: